HaniBouhraoua09/assignment1__rt/README.md

 ### 1. `ui_node`
 **Purpose:**
 Provides a command-line interface allowing the user to:
 - Select a robot (`turtle1` or `turtle2`)
 - Specify linear and angular velocities

 **Behavior:**
 - Sends the chosen velocity commands continuously for **1 second**
 - Automatically stops the turtle afterward
-- Allows repeated user input for continuous control
+- Waits for further user input

 **ROS Topics:**
-- Publishes velocity commands to:
+- Publishes to:
   - `/turtle1/cmd_vel`
   - `/turtle2/cmd_vel`